 Typical gasoline contains approximately 150 different chemicals including benzene, toluene, ethylbenzene and xylene.

-The highly flammable nature of gasoline, the ease with which it evaporates and its explosive potential in air, makes it a high exposure risk.
-Gasoline exposure can occur through the breathing of gasoline vapours, via the drinking of contaminated water or by coming into contact with contaminated soil.
+The highly flammable nature of gasoline, the ease with which it evaporates, and its explosive potential in the air, make it a high-exposure risk.
+Gasoline exposure can occur through the breathing of gasoline vapours, via the drinking of contaminated water, or by coming into contact with contaminated soil.

 Gasoline should only be stored in approved containers and must not be handled near any ignition source.